Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Summary Conclusion

 Mesh-free numerical methods have gained considerable popularity as a viable simulation framework for complex geometries compared to traditional mesh-based methods.
-Lagrangian mesh-free methods tend to operate at low-order convergence, while Eulerian mesh-free methods can yield high-order approximations but with increased computational costs due to the multiple linear systems that must be solved.
+Lagrangian mesh-free methods tend to operate at low-order convergence, whilst in an Eulerian frame, high-order approximations are possible, with the costs of calculating polynomially-consistent kernels incurred only in pre-processing.

-In this work, we investigated the application of MLPs to surrogate segments of Eulerian high-order mesh-free methods with ML to obtain high-order weights with lower computational cost than current Eulerian mesh-free methods.
-In the first approach, we trained MLPs to predict the weighted ABFs in computational stencils from the distance of the support nodes to the central node in a computational stencil.
-The results of this approach indicate that, although MLPs can qualitatively learn the kernel present in high-order Eulerian mesh-free methods within an accuracy of approximately 1\% of the magnitude of the maximum weight, the predicted weights fall short in eliminating undesired LABFM moments.
-Consequently, the ML-predicted outputs introduce amplified low-order errors, leading to system divergence.
-Hence, the architectures investigated are not suitable for high-order kernel surrogate.
+In this work, we investigated the application of MLPs to surrogate segments of high-order mesh-free methods, specifically whether MLPs can obtain high-order weights with lower computational cost than current Eulerian mesh-free methods.
+In the first approach, we trained MLPs to predict the discretised weights in computational stencils from the distance of the support nodes to the central node in a computational stencil.
+The results of this approach indicate that, although MLPs can qualitatively learn the kernel present in high-order mesh-free methods with reasonable accuracy, the predicted weights fall short in eliminating undesired LABFM moments.
+Consequently, the ML-predicted outputs introduce amplified low-order errors, leading to relatively high limiting errors, only marginally outperforming uncorrected SPH.
+Hence, the architectures investigated are not suitable for high-order kernel surrogates.